AguaClara/Textbook/Introduction/Design_Evolution.rst

     :alt: Cleaning a Sed Tank with fixed plates
     :target: http://www.youtube.com/watch?v=TSh-ZNqaW8Y

-    Plant operators opening hatch below plate settlers in a traditional sedimentation tank.
+    Plant operators opening hatch below plate settlers in a traditional clarifier.

-AguaClara sedimentation tanks are designed to be taken off line one at a time so the water treatment plant can continue to operate during maintenance.
-Two plant operators can quickly open a sedimentation tank by removing the plastic plate settlers (see the video :numref:`figure_Removing_Plate_Settlers`).
-The zero settled sludge design of the AguaClara sedimentation tanks also reduces the need for cleaning.
+AguaClara clarifiers are designed to be taken off line one at a time so the water treatment plant can continue to operate during maintenance.
+Two plant operators can quickly open a clarifier by removing the plastic plate settlers (see the video :numref:`figure_Removing_Plate_Settlers`).
+The zero settled sludge design of the AguaClara clarifiers also reduces the need for cleaning.

 .. _figure_Removing_Plate_Settlers:

 .. figure:: http://img.youtube.com/vi/vZ2f6mduEls/0.jpg
     :width: 300px
     :align: center
-    :alt: Removing Plate Settlers from an AguaClara Sedimentation tank
+    :alt: Removing Plate Settlers from an AguaClara Clarification tank
     :target: http://www.youtube.com/watch?v=vZ2f6mduEls

-    Plant operator removing plate settlers from an AguaClara sedimentation tank.
+    Plant operator removing plate settlers from an AguaClara clarifier.

 There is another major consequence of building water treatment plants in a secure enclosed building.
 Many water treatment plants will operate around the clock and that requires plant operators to spend the night at the facility.
 Having a secure facility provides improved safety for the plant operator.
 That improved safety is very important for some potential operators and thus providing that safety will increase potential diversity.